Built-in Functions

 Library Compilation

-Compile Strada programs as libraries:
+Compile Strada modules as reusable artifacts:

 C Interop (__C__ Blocks)